 You’ll also acquire knowledge that is critical for operating in a professional and safe capacity.
 Not only how to properly operate the tattoo machine and other equipment, but also how to ensure that everything you use is properly sterilized.

 Unfortunately, those apprenticeships are unpaid, or minimally paid.
-But this is your professional education.
+Though, this is your professional education.
 Think of it like going to college or a technical school, none of which pay you but they are important first steps for many careers.
-Jst remember, you will earn a good tattoo artist salary if you continue to push through and complete your learning.
+Just remember, you will earn a good tattoo artist salary if you continue to push through and complete your learning.

 Unless you can live with your parents while you’re apprenticing, you’ll have to get a job to pay the bills while learning your trade on the side.
 Slinging coffee, washing dishes, and mopping floors probably aren’t part of your career plan, but after a year or two, you should be able to start pursuing your dream of tattooing for a living.

 What Your Apprenticeship Will Be Like